Anushka091922/AI_ML_selflearning/README.md

-# Deep_Learning_tutorial
+# AI_ML_SelfLearning
-These are my notes on the deep learning
+This is the material and the practice sheets I use for practicing artificial intelligence and the machine learning code